yinheli/TDengine/docs/en/14-reference/06-taosdump.md

 There are two ways to install taosdump:

 - Install the taosTools official installer.
-Please find taosTools from [Release History](https://docs.taosdata.com/releases/tools/) page and download and install it.
+Please find taosTools from [All download links](https://www.tdengine.com/all-downloads) page and download and install it.

 - Compile taos-tools separately and install it.
 Please refer to the [taos-tools](https://github.com/taosdata/taos-tools) repository for details.